-Vote required: tabulation of votes
+Votes required: tabulation of votes

-A plurality of the votes properly cast at the annual meeting will be necessary to elect each of the two Class I directors to a three-year term.
-A majority of the votes properly cast at the annual meeting will be necessary to approve the other matters to be acted upon at the annual meeting.
-Abstentions and broker "non-votes" will not be included in calculating the number of votes cast on the proposals and will not have any effect on the outcome of the vote on any proposal.
+A plurality of the votes properly cast at the annual meeting will be necessary to elect each Class III director to a three-year term.
+A majority of the votes properly cast at the annual meeting will be necessary to approve any other matter to be acted upon at the annual meeting.

+Abstentions and broker "non-votes" will not be included in calculating the number of votes cast on any proposal.
+Abstentions and broker "non-votes" will not have any effect on the outcome of the vote on the election of any director and will not have any effect on the outcome of the vote on any other proposal.